zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 > Browser’s main render thread has the responsibility of **executing JavaScript** and **updating the rendered page** among many other tasks.

-Which means the render thread cannot update the page while it’s doing **JavaScript**; therefore, it will queue all the rendering operations and do them **after** the script execution finishes.
+Which means that the render thread cannot update the page while it’s doing **JavaScript**; therefore, it will queue all the rendering operations and do them **after** the script execution finishes.

 When we look at the browser’s timeline, it’s more obvious:

 <a href="http://o2js.com/assets/parsing-large.png"><img src="http://o2js.com/assets/parsing.png" alt="parsing chart" title="Click to see a larger version"></a>

 At each loop iteration, HTML is parsed, but no rendering is done.
-Only after the script ends, the main render thread finds time to paint the screen.
+Only after the script ends, the main render thread finds time to paint the viewport.

 [amd]: http://requirejs.org/docs/whyamd.html

-> Note that this example has intentionally been crafted in a way that it takes an absurdly long amount of time execute **JavaScript**.
-It’s an exaggeration; yet it’s not uncommon to coincide with similar issues in real life, especially if you are dealing with highly dynamic UI like [infinite scrolls][infinite-scroll].
+> Note that this example has intentionally been crafted in a way that it takes an absurdly long amount of time to execute **JavaScript**.
+It’s an exaggeration; yet it’s not uncommon to coincide with similar issues in real life, especially if you are dealing with highly dynamic UIs like [infinite scrolls][infinite-scroll].
 >
 > As a rule of thumb no **JavaScript** execution on a browser should **not** take more than **300 milliseconds**, otherwise it will create a [janky][jankfree] user experience.
 And nobody likes jank.

-As a rule of thumb, if a script takes more than a few hundred milliseconds, it should be split into smaller chunks and yielded with `setTimeout` as follows:
+If a script takes more than a few hundred milliseconds, it should be split into smaller chunks and yielded with `setTimeout` as follows:

 [infinite-scroll]: http://ui-patterns.com/patterns/ContinuousScrolling
 [jankfree]: http://jankfree.org/